Krewsy/ECS/README.md

 This is a fast and easy ECS framework for use in both game and business application.

 ## Use
-### There are some Test examples, They show the simplest method of getting started

 ### Entities and Components